tosin2013/middleware_ocpv/README.md

 A Service Account as the associated Client ID and Client Secret must be provided so that the Runtimes assets can be generated from the Red Hat Customer Portal.

-Obtain a Client ID and Client Seceet by generating a Service Account [here](https://console.redhat.com/application-services/service-accounts).
+Obtain a Client ID and Client Secret by generating a Service Account [here](https://console.redhat.com/application-services/service-accounts).

 Set the values of the `jbossnetwork_client_id` and `jbossnetwork_client_secret` variables in the [vars/provision.yml](vars/provision.yml) file.